Poison Ivy (character): Teams

 Ivy teamed up on occasion with fellow villain, Harley Quinn with Harley being her close friend and recurring ally.
 The partnership between Harley and Ivy has also at times included Catwoman, such as in episodes and issues of the Gotham Girls webtoon and comic book series.
 In the mainstream DC Universe, the three formed an alliance in the pages of Gotham City Sirens.

 Poison Ivy was invited to join the Birds of Prey by Black Canary in The New 52 continuity reboot.
 Katana and Starling reject the idea and even attack Ivy, but after a brief scuffle, the women begin working together as a team.
 She remained with the team for a time, but eventually betrayed them, shortly before the team split-up.
 When the Birds were reformed under the leadership of Batgirl, Poison Ivy was not invited back.

 Poison Ivy joins Two-Face's gang for a short period of time during Batman: Dark Victory, when she murders crime boss Lucia Viti on Two-Face's orders.
 She is notably the only member of the gang to be upset by Two-Face's casual murder of fellow gang member Solomon Grundy, a plant-based entity.
 The gang is broken up after Two-Face's apparent death at the hands of the Joker.

 Poison Ivy is a member of the original Injustice Gang of the World, which fights the Justice League on several occasions.

 She joins the Secret Society of Super Villains for a mission against the Justice League.
 She later joins Alexander Luthor Jr.'s incarnation of the Society.

 She is coerced into being a member of the Suicide Squad.
 During this time, she uses her abilities to enslave Count Vertigo.

 Reception

-IGN's list of the Top 100 Comic Book Villains of All Time ranked Poison Ivy as #64.
+IGNs list of the Top 100 Comic Book Villains of All Time ranked Poison Ivy as #64.
 She was ranked 21st in Comics Buyer's Guides "100 Sexiest Women in Comics" list.